 There is one decent alternative—you can use Contemporary as your Magic Kingdom drop off and pickup.
 Contemporary is a ten-minute walk from Magic Kingdom.

 If you get dropped off at Contemporary (or any hotel), the guard at the front will ask “guest or dining?”
 I always go with “dining,” because I’m always planning to stop at the Contemporary’s lobby cafe, Contemporary Grounds before my walk.

-It’s a bit awkward to walk right back past the guard station on my way out, but I’ve never had any problems.
-If you’ve had problems or ever honestly said “walking to Magic Kingdom!” let us know what happened.
+It’s a bit awkward to walk right back past the guard station on my way out (coffee in hand), but I’ve never had any problems.
+If you’ve had problems or ever skipped the coffee and said “walking to Magic Kingdom!” let us know what happened.

 One big reason to use Contemporary as your drop off is because of the traffic.
 During crowded times, the left turn from World Drive on to Seven Seas Drive (that takes you to TTC and Polynesian) gets to be a real drag.
 Going straight to Contemporary, though, is usually easy.